asgard-mqp/launches/README.md

 $ . env.tegra
 ```

-to start an interactive ROS session with FQDN, use the ONLINE enviroment variable:
+to start an interactive ROS session with FQDNs, use the ONLINE enviroment variable:

 ```sh
 $ ONLINE=1 . env.tegra